 Meanwhile, at WGBS Studios, Jimmy Olsen prepared to talk with Lana Lang.
-I sure hope Lana will be OK, he thought.
+I sure hope Lana will be okay, he thought.
 Her odd behavior and that alien language she used has me worried.
 I can only do so much by checking up on her.
-I’d say it’s time for Mister Action to take the direct approach.
+I’d say it’s time for Mr. Action to take the direct approach.

 Greeting a young security guard named Wally Gurheim, he frowned as his keen eyes detected what appeared to be a cloud of energy swiftly floating toward the blond guard.
 “Got to help him!
 Get down!” yelled Jimmy as he leaped across the room and tackled the startled Wally.

 The security guard fell as the cloud settled briefly around Jimmy’s head before vanishing.
 Jimmy said, “Sorry, Wally.
 I thought I saw something falling upon you from above!”

 Wally got up and nodded, but he looked hurt.
 “Sure, Olsen.
 Sure.”

 Jimmy nodded and stood up slowly.
 “That bizarre cloud!
 I wasn’t seeing things.
 Feel kind of funny.”